p1xel8ted/VampireSurvivors/README.md

 ## Known Issues

 - **The 'challenge' levels have issues where the ground tileset stops rendering outside of 16:9.
-Those levels have been implemented differently compared tot he others.
+Those levels have been implemented differently compared to the others.
 No fix at this stage.**
 - Enemies pop in where the black bars would normally be.
 - Not a mod issue, but game appears zoomed in compared to the original engine.